grantstec/BlueHorizon-InfoPage/docs/website editing.md

 :height: 200
 :align: center
 ```
 After you hit commit the button should now change to say **"Sync Change"** Click this button to sync the changes you made.
 This just double checks that your files are up to date with what you just pushed.
+If a windows shows up asking

 Some other helpful things are the Spell Checker, as seen in the terminal window you can find a word and double click and be directed to it and given options for suggested words and select which ever is correct.
 You can also add niche words like names to the dictionary so they are ignored by double clicking the word and then click the little diction on the right side of the column.
 You can find easy to copy emojis [here](https://emojikitchen.dev/) and a nice table generator [here](https://www.tablesgenerator.com/markdown_tables).